victorysoftworks/standard-gamepad-typescript/README.md

 # Standard Gamepad

+`Version 1.1`

-A TypeScript library providing a simple event handler interface for using standard USB gamepads (Xbox One/PS4) in HTML5 game projects.
+A TypeScript library providing a simple interface for using standard USB gamepads (Xbox One/PS4) in HTML5 game projects.

 For more on the :video_game: Gamepad API, see https://w3c.github.io/gamepad/ and https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API.

-## Quick Start
+## Event Handler Interface

 The Standard Gamepad library allows you to bind callback functions to gamepad events, such as `onConnected` or `onStartButtonPressed`.